lubingxian/Realtime-processing-for-csitool/README.md

 # Contact
 Email: bingxian.lu@gmail.com

-To cite this tool, the best reference is our paper published in IEEE SECON 2016:
+To cite this work, the best reference is our paper published in IEEE SECON 2016:

 Bingxian Lu, Zhicheng Zeng, Lei Wang, Brian Peck, Daji Qiao, and Michael Segal.
 Confining Wi-Fi Coverage: A Crowdsourced Method Using Physical Layer Information.